VashSan/purr/README.md

 *Purr* is very slender right now.
 However development just started so be excited for new features.
 It can

-* play MP3 files from a playlist you create
+* Play MP3 files from a playlist you create
+* Save or load a playlist to/from a textfile
 * The player displays
   * the current position and total time
   * the file currently playing